docker/docs/engine/userguide/networking/work-with-networks.md

-When you link containers, whether using the legacy `link` method or using user-defined networks, any aliases you specify only have meaning to the container where they are specified, and won't work on other containers on the default `bridge` network.
+When you link containers, whether using the legacy `link` method or using user-defined networks, any aliases you specify only have meaning to the container where they are specified, and don't work on other containers on the default `bridge` network.

 In addition, if a container belongs to multiple networks, a given linked alias is scoped within a given network.
-Thus, a container can be linked to different aliases in different networks, and the aliases will not work for containers which are not on the same network.
+Thus, a container can be linked to different aliases in different networks, and the aliases do not work for containers which are not on the same network.

 The following example illustrates these points.